High-speed rail in Norway: Background

 Compared to continental European countries, Norway is far more sparsely populated and quite mountainous.
 On the one hand this causes problems filling up trains, especially compared to other European projects and will give difficulties reaching necessary passenger numbers.
 On the other hand, Norwegians travel considerably more long-distance than other Europeans, for instance three of Europe's 11 busiest air routes are within Norway.
 Also, the long-distance road network of Norway has relatively low average speed, making air travel the main long-distance travel option today.
 The slow roads make it easier for trains to compete, even though the road network also is being upgraded.
 For example, a 4-lane motorway from Oslo to Hamar was opened in the early 2020s.
 The difficult geography with fjords and mountains has historically meant circuitous routes of both roads and rail lines.

 Estimates for construction costs have shown that building in Norway is considerably cheaper than on the continent, due to the ability to build tracks straight on bedrock.
 Also the tunnels usually can be made without sealing (like the many road tunnels).
 Furthermore, expropriation costs are lower since most of the corridors will go through unpopulated areas.

 So far, train speed has not been prioritised on long-distance railways in Norway.
 Oslo-Bergen (526 km) takes about 6:40 in 2023.
 Oslo-Trondheim (552 km) takes 6:45.
 These times are about the same as during the last decades, and give an average speed of about 80 km/h.
-Oslo-Gothenburg is a little faster at 89 km/h, but this is due to Swedish rail quality (112 km/h) rather than Norwegian (72 km/h).
+Oslo-Gothenburg is a little faster at 89 km/h, but this is due to Sweden's rail quality having a higher average speed of 112 km/h, rather than Norway's 72 km/h.

 As can be seen in the chapter "Future plans", not much will be built before 2020, and no new track will be operated above 200 km/h in this time.
 If there is a decision to really build new long-distance high-speed lines it will represent a big change in national transport policy.
 The situation changed in 2018 after new transportation investment plan.
 It is claimed that additional 270 km of high-speed lines will be built until 2029.

+Lines in operation

 Plans

 There are currently plans to build a few 200 km/h railways in the near future.
 This limit of 200 km/h might be raised slightly in the future on certain straight sections of track.
 Around 2012 a decision was made to try allowing speeds of 250 km/h on new projects, because an EU directive mandates this on new mainlines.

-Between Oslo–Ski, the new Follo Line is under construction, estimated to open December 2022, engineered for a speed of 250 km/h.